-Seville Cathedral is one of the top sights to see in Andalusia – it is the largest Gothic church in the world and filled with wonderful art.
-Top tip: Buy tickets in advance.
+Seville Cathedral is one of the top sights to see in Andalusia and Spain — it is the largest Gothic church in the world and filled with wonderful art.
+Top tip: Buy skip-the-line tickets in advance to visit without queuing.

 Seville Cathedral is one of the most popular attractions of Sevilla in Andalucia in the south of Spain.
-Not only is it the largest Gothic church in the world, it is also filled with art and architectural details that could be expected of a cathedral that was at the heart of world political and economic power for centuries.
+Not only is it the largest Gothic church in the world, but it is also filled with art and architectural details that could be expected of a cathedral that was at the heart of world political and economic power for centuries.
 Although predominantly Gothic, Seville Cathedral also has strong Renaissance elements while some parts, including the minaret, survived from the original Moorish mosque.
-As for the nearby equally popular Real Alcazar, buy skip-the-line time-slot reservation tickets online in advance or book guided tours.
+As for the nearby equally popular Real Alcazar, buy skip-the-line time-slot reservation tickets online in advance.
+Very little information is available inside the church so either go prepared with a guidebook or book guided tours.

 Seville Cathedral — Largest Gothic Church in the World